hoophq/docs/docs/plugins/runbooks/templates.md

             | encodeb64 }}
 ```

-- Gives a description to `myinput`, encode the value as base64 and then wrap it using the char `%`
+- Gives a description to `myinput`, encode the value as base64 and then wrap it using the character `%`

 ```
 myvar = {{ .myinput